 Astaxanthin, GSH, SOD, Total Thiol, TNF-α, IL-6, 8-OHdG, renal ischemia-reperfusion.

-Department of Urology, Harran University, Faculty of Medicine, Department of Urology, Usak University, Faculty of Medicine, Department of Medicinal Biochemistry, Yildirim Beyazit University, Faculty of Medicine, Department of Pathology, Ankara Diskapi Research and Training Hospital, Department of Medicinal Biochemistry, Harran University, Faculty of Medicine, Department of Neonatology, University of health sciences, Zekai Tahir Burak Maternity Teaching Hospital, Ankara
+Department of Urology, Faculty of Medicine, Harran University, Harran, Department of Urology, Faculty of Medicine, Usak University, Department of Medicinal Biochemistry, Faculty of Medicine, Yildirim Beyazit University, Ankara, Department of Pathology, Ankara Diskapi Research and Training Hospital, Ankara, Department of Medicinal Biochemistry, Faculty of Medicine, Harran University, Harran, University of Health Sciences, Zekai Tahir Burak Maternity Teaching Hospital, Ankara